Physics informed machine learning with Smoothed Particle Hydrodynamics: Hierarchy of reduced Lagrangian models of turbulence: Hierarchy of Reduced Lagrangian Models

 $\bullet$ \underline{\bf Rotationally Invariant NN}: In this formulation, built on the top of the NN summand, we use a neural network of the form ${NN}_{{\bm \theta}} : \mathbb{R}^{4} \rightarrow \mathbb{R}^l \rightarrow \mathbb{R}^l \rightarrow \mathbb{R} $ to approximate the pair-wise part of the acceleration term in Eq.~(\ref{wc_sph_av}), where the rotational invariance is hard coded by construction (about a rotationally invariant basis expansion using the difference vector $\bm r_{ij}$)

 With some tuning, $l \in \{5, 6, ... \}$ generally produce the best fit. $\bm \theta$ and $\theta_{inj}$ are the trainable parameters.

-$\bullet$ \underline{\bf $\nabla P$- NN:} Next, we push the neural network deeper within the summand term and now explicitly include the $\Pi$-, i.e. artificial viscosity term, and use a $NN$ to approximate the gradient of pressure contribution (i.e $\nabla P$- term in SPH Eq.~(\ref{wc_sph_av}), see Section \ref{sec:sph_append} for more details):
+$\bullet$ \underline{\bf $\nabla P$- NN:} In this model, we embed a neural network $NN$ within the SPH framework to approximate the gradient of pressure contribution (i.e $\nabla P$- term in SPH Eq.~(\ref{wc_sph_av})) and explicitly include the artificial viscosity term $\Pi$: